 The MMU recommends that new CRF rates for black start units, incorporating current tax code changes, be implemented immediately.
-The new CRF rates should apply to all black start units, including those that are currently in service and those not yet in service.
-The CRF rates for units going into service since the change in the tax code should incorporate applicable changes to depreciation treatment and tax rates.
-The CRF rates for units constructed prior to the new tax law and to which the new tax law depreciation rules did not apply should incorporate only the applicable changes to the tax rate.
+The new CRF rates should apply to all black start units.
 The black start units should be required to commit to providing black start service for the life of the unit.